railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Partners & Contacts
 -------------------

-To familiarize yourself with Open ERP's interface, you'll start work with information about partners.
-Clicking :menuselection:`Partners --> Partners` brings up a list of partners that were automatically loaded when you created the database with :guilabel:`Load Demonstration Data` checked.
+To familiarize yourself with OpenERP's interface, you will start work with information about partners.
+Clicking :menuselection:`Sales --> Address Book --> Customers` brings up a list of partners that were automatically loaded when you created the database with :guilabel:`Load Demonstration Data` checked.

 .. index::